Grasshopper-Tekla Live Link

 Set the Deforming attributes for the part (beam type object), including Angle, Cambering, Shortening and End offsets.

-Set the Name, Size, Grade, Radius, Class, Numbering attributes, Phase and User-defined attributes of the bar or bar group.
+Set the Name, Size, Grade, Radius, Class, Numbering attributes, Phase and User-defined attributes of the sinlge bar, bar group or rebar set.

 Size and Grade are text inputs.
 You can also set them (and the Radius) using the Rebar Catalog component connected to either input.
 Text inputs will override the Rebar Catalog input if both are used.